nuki-susanti/nuki-susanti.github.io/_posts/2023-01-10-road-crash-analysis.md

 title: How Safe Are We On The Road? - Road Crash Analysis
 subtitle: Each post also has a subtitle
 categories: [data analysis, data science, machine learning]
-tags: [data mining, classification, supervised machine learning]
+tags: [data mining, classification, supervised machine learning, python, visualization, tableau]
 ---

 <p align="center">